jjasghar/jjasghar.github.io/about.md

 ---

 ![](https://avatars2.githubusercontent.com/u/810824?s=200&v=4)

-JJ works at IBM on the IBM cloud as a Developer Advocate.
-He’s focusing on the IBM Kubernetes Service trying to make companies and users have a successful on boarding to the Cloud Native ecosystem.
+JJ works as a Developer Advocate representing the [IBM Cloud][ibm] all over the world.
+He mainly focuses on the IBM Kubernetes Service and OpenShift trying to make companies and users have a successful onboarding to the Cloud Native ecosystem.
+He’s also been known in the DevOps tooling ecosystem and generalized Linux communities.
+If he isn’t building automation to make his work streamlined he’s building the groundwork to just that.

 He lives and grew up in Austin, Texas.
-He enjoys a good strong stout, hoppy IPA, and some team building Artemis, madding Dwarf Fortress, Rimworld, or Factorio.
-He’s a member of the Church of Emacs, though jumps into Vim on remote machines.
-He usually chooses Ubuntu over CentOS, but secretly wants FreeBSD everywhere.
-He’s always trying to become a better Ruby developer, but experiments with Go, Python, and only when he has to, Node.
-A father and husband, if he’s not trying to automate his job away he’s always trying to convince his daughters to “be button makers not button pushers.
+A father and husband, trying to learn to balance his natural nerdiness with family life.
+He enjoys a good strong stout, hoppy IPA, some team building Artemis, and epic Gloohaven campaigning.
+He’s a member of the Church of Emacs, though he jumps into vim on remote machines.

+He has recently dove headfirst into Fedora since IBM buying Redhat, but still secretly wants FreeBSD everywhere.
+He’s always trying to become a better web technology developer, though normally just uses bash to get the job done.

 ![](../../../../../pics/one_start_vexpert.png)